 • Heinrich Rommen–author of The State in Catholic Thought, another proponent of the idea that all the most valuable ideas in Catholicism may be found in natural law, making it possible to trust that society will function without the aid of the Church

-Flannery’s special weakness was Teilhard de Chardin, and her comments about him reveal that she was aware of the Church’s reservations about him and still chose to promote a different opinion.
+The conclusion traditionalists must draw from her support of these liberals is clear enough, but to them we must add Flannery’s special weakness for Teilhard de Chardin; furthermore, her comments about him reveal that she was completely aware of the Church’s reservations about him and still chose to promote a different opinion.
 She wrote to Father J.H.
 McCown on 21 March 1964: “The most important non-fiction writer is Pere Pierre Teilhard de Chardin, S.J., who died in 1955 and has so far escaped the Index, although a monition has been issued on him.
 If they are good, they are dangerous.”
 The last sentence clearly reveals her antagonism to Church discipline in spite of her usual protestations to the contrary.

 She named her book Everything that Rises Must Converge from a wordplay on an idea of Teilhard de Chardin’s (letter to Thomas Stritch and also to Roslyn Barnes, both in 1961) “I don’t think the dead are held to any vow of obedience.
 As long as [Teilhard de Chardin] lived he was faithful to his Jesuit superiors but I think he must have figured that in death he would be a citizen of some other sphere and that the fate of his books with the Church would rest with the Lord.
 After reading both books I doubt that his work will be put on the Index, though I think some of the people who latch upon his thought and distort it may cause certain propositions in it to be condemned.
 I think myself he was a great mystic.
 The second volume complements the first and makes you see that even if there were errors in his thought, there were none in his heart” (Letter to Betty West, 1961).
 She sent to an acquaintance (to Dr. R.T.
 Spivey, 1960) a book on Teilhard de Chardin by Claude Tremontant, whom a website that promotes Chardin identifies as a member of Catholicism’s’ liberal circle.’